Students with families

 You will need to make an admissions application to Cardiff Council to secure a school place.

-If you have any questions or require assistance with completing a Schools Admission form or appealing a decision, you can visit or call one of the Cardiff Council Hubs services.
+If you have any questions or require assistance completing a school admission form or appealing a decision, you can visit or call one of the Cardiff Council Hubs services.
 They usually offer in-person appointments or can provide advice over the phone.

 There are a few private (fee-paying) schools in Cardiff.
 Admission applications would need to be submitted directly to the school.